 Studio photographers will appreciate that the Canon 5D Mark III (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the M50 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the M50 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the M50 was followed by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon M50 Manual.
+Further information on the features and operation of the 5D Mark III and M50 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon M50 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Canon M50?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.